j256/cloudwatch-logback-appender/README.md

 </appender>
 ```

-Cloudwatch unfortunately does not allow multiple hosts to write to the same log-stream.
-If multiple servers are writing
+CloudWatch unfortunately does not allow multiple hosts to write to the same log-stream because of the sequence-token
-logs, you should configure the log-stream name with an instance-name suffix or something.
-The `logStream` name setting
+to get correct ordering.
+If multiple servers are writing logs, you should configure the log-stream name with an
-uses the `Ec2PatternLayout` to generate the name, which can also be used to format your log lines.
-This allows you to
+instance-name suffix or something.
+The `logStream` name setting uses the `Ec2PatternLayout` to generate the name, which
-use the standard `%token` such as `%date` in the name of the log-stream – see the
+can also be used to format your log lines.
+This allows you to use the standard `%token` such as `%date` in the name of
-[logback documentation](http://logback.qos.ch/manual/layouts.html#conversionWord).
-The `Ec2PatternLayout` class also
+the log-stream – see the [logback documentation](http://logback.qos.ch/manual/layouts.html#conversionWord).
+The
-adds support for additional tokens:
+`Ec2PatternLayout` class also adds support for additional tokens:

 | Property | Description |
 | -------- | ----------- |